 Gender impact: The project promotes the key role that women play in subsistence farming and family nutrition in rural India.
 As owners of knowledge, conservation actors and distributors of seeds, as well as trainers in agro-ecology and micro-savings, women have gained a local political role, their living conditions and financial autonomy are improved.
 The project ensures their increased involvement in the good management of natural resources at all levels.

 Scalability / replicability: The project’s durability is ensured by a 10-year partnership between SOL and Navdanya.
-Its model builds on the communities’ autonomy, from seeds reproduction to short circuit sale, and is easily replicable: it was extended to 16 new villages and 250 vegetable gardens managed by women will soon be set up.
+Its model builds on the communities’ autonomy, from seeds reproduction to short circuit sale, in 2015, it was extended to 16 new villages, then in 2016 to 40 new villages in 3 states and in 2020 it will be extended to 20 new villages.
 The project touches on other cross-cutting themes: sustainable water management, sanitary food, solidarity through support groups, multiplying indirect beneficiaries.